UW-Madison Administrative Policy

 - Fly American Act and Open Skies Agreement – Federal legislation mandating the use of US flag air carriers for federally-funded travel.

-- Fox World Travel – the University-approved travel agency.
+- Travel Incorporated and Fox World Travel – the University designated travel management companies.

-- MEDEX – International travel insurance available to University employees which provides coverage for medical evacuation and repatriation.
+- Europ Assistance – International travel insurance available to University employees which provides coverage for medical evacuation and repatriation.

 Traveler/Travel Arranger – responsible for understanding and complying with University travel policies.